boorich/mlFace/MCP-BRIDGE-README.md

 # MCP Bridge for mlFace

-This directory contains two bridge implementations for connecting the mlFace application to MCP servers running in Docker containers that use stdio communication.
+This directory contains three bridge implementations for connecting the mlFace application to MCP servers running in Docker containers that use stdio communication.

 ## Background